onflow/flow-go/consensus/hotstuff/README.md

    - vote: validity of signature, voter is has positive weight
 * `VoteAggregator` caches votes on a per-block basis and builds QC if enough votes have been accumulated.
 * `TimeoutAggregator` caches timeouts on a per-view basis and builds TC if enough timeouts have been accumulated.
 Performs validation and verification of timeouts.
-* `Voter` tracks the view of the latest vote and determines whether or not to vote for a block (by calling `forks.IsSafeBlock`)
+* `Replicas` maintains the list of all authorized network members and their respective weight on a per-view basis.
+Maintains a static list which changes only between epochs.
+Furthermore, the `Replicas` contains the primary selection algorithm.
-* `Committee` maintains the list of all authorized network members and their respective weight on a per-block basis.
-Furthermore, the committee contains the primary selection algorithm.
+* `DynamicCommittee` maintains the list of all authorized network members and their respective weight on a per-block basis.
+Extends `Replicas`.
 * `BlockProducer` constructs the payload of a block, after the HotStuff core logic has decided which fork to extend

 # Implementation

-We have translated the Chained HotStuff protocol into a state machine shown below.
+We have translated the HotStuff protocol into a state machine shown below.
 The state machine is implemented in `EventHandler`.

 ![](/docs/StateMachine.png)